How to visit Komodo National Park in 2019

 We paid about $150 each for the return flights.

-Labuan Bajo airport is really close to the town, and is new and modern.
+Labuan Bajo airport is really close to the town and the harbour where Komodo boat trips leave from, and the airport is new and modern.
 Most hotels will organise an airport pickup for you.

 Transport in Labuan Bajo